Sensei-911/Yui/README.md

 **Sensei** - Coded everything - [Github Profile](https://github.com/Sensei-911)

-Yeap, there is no other owner i coded everything alone :(
+Yeap, there is no other owner i coded everything alone.

-## License

-This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](https://github.com/Sensei-911/Discord_Yui_Bot/blob/master/LICENSE) file for exact details.